 The feeling of belonging to the group is something that requires time, common activities and sharing the same set of ideas and values.
 If you think that remote work is the next step you will take, make sure you pay attention to this concept.
-We have been actively addressing this issue by organizing remote meetings and also face to face lately, on Fridays.
-Last week we went to an open area, just to make sure we could keep our social distance and we had a picnic, we talked about what we did, how our lifestyle has changed and what our work will look like from now on.
+We have been actively addressing this issue by organizing remote and also face to face meetings lately, on Fridays.
+Last week we went to an open area, just to make sure we could keep our social distance, and we had a picnic, we talked about what we did during the week, how our lifestyle has changed and what our work will look like from now on.

 Create space for people to share their day, their struggles or just have a coffee and see the pets of colleagues.